Marxist schools of thought: Marxist humanism

-Marxist humanism is an international body of thought and political action rooted in an interpretation of Marx's earlier writings.
+Marxist humanism is an international body of thought and political action rooted in a humanist interpretation of Marx that draws heavily from his earlier writings.
 It is an investigation into "what human nature consists of and what sort of society would be most conducive to human thriving" from a critical perspective rooted in Marxist philosophy.
 Marxist humanists argue that Marx himself was concerned with investigating similar questions.

 Marxist humanism was born in 1932 with the publication of Marx's Economic and Philosophic Manuscripts of 1844 and reached a degree of prominence in the 1950s and 1960s.
 Marxist humanists contend that there is continuity between the early philosophical writings of Marx, in which he develops his theory of alienation, and the structural description of capitalist society found in his later works such as Capital.
 They hold that it is necessary to grasp Marx's philosophical foundations to understand his later works properly.
 Marxist humanism was opposed by Louis Althusser's "antihumanism", who qualified it as a revisionist movement.